Year 3 – Autumn Newsletter 2022

 Ensuring your child reads for at least 15 minutes a day will help their reading skills to develop along with discussions around the text read.
 It is just as important to read to your child regularly along with listening to audio books.

 To begin the term, we will be looking at number systems with a focus on place value, addition and subtraction with explorations around money.
 We will be using a variety of equipment to help children build their practical mathematical skills to support problem solving and calculations.
 The children will also be developing their mathematical vocabulary to develop reasoning tasks.
 To assist with children’s mathematical development encourage them to handle real money and understand the value of coins and notes along with reading analogue and digital time in a 12hr and 24hr format.
-Continue to practise the times tables and use Times Table Rock Stars – login’s are in your child’s Learning Log.
+Continue to practise the times tables and use Times Table Rock Stars – login’s will be in your child’s next Friday.

 History and Geography